OctopusDeploy/docs/shared-content/upgrade/upgrade-octopus-backup-database.include.md

 ### Maintenance Mode

 Maintenance mode prevents non-Octopus Administrators from doing deployments or making changes.
-To enable maintenance mode go to **{{Configuration, Maintenance}}** and click the button `Enable Maintenance Mode`.
+To enable maintenance mode go to **Configuration ➜ Maintenance** and click the button `Enable Maintenance Mode`.
 To disable maintenance mode, go back to the same page and click on `Disable Maintenance Mode`.

 ### Backup the SQL Server database